elmbridge/curriculum/Emojification.md

   - Access and utilize code in other modules
   - Be able to write helper functions
-  - Understand where to locate domain-specific code
+  - Understand where to place domain-specific code

 ## Steps